Cannabis / Marijuana

 Does cannabis have any medical uses?

 Cannabis has a long history of therapeutic use.
-Medical research has given scientific credibility to parts of this tradition of cannabis as a medicine, and it is available on prescription in some European countries.
-Other countries have licensed a standardised cannabis mouth-spray (Sativex).
+Medical research has given scientific credibility to parts of this tradition of cannabis as a medicine, and it is available on prescription in some countries.
+Other countries including the UK have licensed a standardised cannabis mouth-spray (Sativex).
 Some individuals who suffer from pain and spasticity as symptoms of multiple sclerosis are helped by cannabis.
 The drug helps some with neuropathic or chronic pain, and also can aid sleep.

 Capsules of a synthetic cannabinoid related to THC called Nabilone are also licensed for medical use in some countries.
 It can be useful to decrease nausea and vomiting caused by AIDS, cancer, and the drugs used to treat them.
 Cannabis also increases appetite, which can counter wasting.